Waste Reduction Week 2025

 • Teams have two drop-off options for their containers:

 • 1.
 Drop off at Bottle Depot and collect cash on hand.
-Then, upload a photo of your receipt.
+Then, upload a photo of your receipt or email it to events@ecologynorth.ca.
 The date will need to be visible in the photo.

 • 2.
 Drop off at Drop & Go.
-Forward your receipt to events@ecologynorth.ca
+The Bottle Depot will track your numbers and send them to Ecology North.

 There will be individuals donating containers to participating groups throughout the contest period.
 Those donations will be tracked via email receipts.
 It is important that teams email all receipts to events@ecologynorth.ca